SteveTheDragonGames/DeathRaceJankEdition/README.md

-Alright — here’s the README with a short **“About This Build”** section that notes the 3-day jam time.

----

 # DeathRace: Janky Jam Edition 🏎💀

 A quick-and-dirty 3-day remake of the infamous 1976 *Death Race* arcade game — built in Unity as part of a personal jam to practice rapid prototyping, arcade AI, and classic 70s game feel.